 If you’re looking to hike, Lake Louise offers an extensive network of hiking trails for all ability levels.
 Guided interpretive hikes are available ranging from short walks to all-day excursions.

-The 8-person Sunshine Village gondola and Standish quad chairlift are open for sightseeing each weekend (Friday to Sunday) and on all long weekends Mondays.
+The eight-person Sunshine Village gondola and Standish quad chairlift are open for sightseeing each weekend (Friday to Sunday) and on all long weekends Mondays.
 Ride the Standish lift to over 2,400 m (7,875 feet) and experience 360 degree views of the Canadian Rocky Mountains.
-From there, catch even more breathtaking scenery from the Standish viewpoint platform or connect to the Sunshine Meadows hiking trails--12 km of trails connecting to three high-alpine lakes; Larynx, Grizzly and Rock Isle.
+From there, catch even more breathtaking scenery from the Standish viewpoint platform or connect to the Sunshine Meadows hiking trails - 12 kilometres (7.5 miles) of trails connecting to three high-alpine lakes: Larynx, Grizzly, and Rock Isle.

 Banff Norquay Sightseeing Chairlift

-The sightseeing chairlift at Norquay takes guests on an open air ride to the summit of Mount Norquay.
+The sightseeing chairlift at Mt Norquay takes guests on an open air ride to the summit of Mount Norquay.
 Enjoy the unique perspective of the Bow Valley as you explore the network of viewing platforms, walking trails and restaurants.
 For the particularly daring, take on Mt Norquay’s gripping Via Ferrata adventures to climb even higher up the mountain on a series of metal rungs and ladders.

 Many hotels and tour operators offer package deals for meals, gondola admission, and tours.
 Gondolas remain open in the winter for sightseeing, however, be sure to dress warmly and pick a clear day!
-It is recommended to dress warmly, even in the summer – the air is cooler at altitude.
+It is recommended to dress warmly, even in the summer – the air is cooler at a higher altitude.